Using public transport|

 An information office of the Munich

-public transportation network (MVV), where English is spoken, is located at the Marienplatz Basement.
+public transportation network (MVV), where English is spoken, is located at the Hauptbahnhof (mean railway station) and Marienplatz Basement.

-There are different types of tickets: Single Tickets (called "Einzelfahrkarte"), Stripe Tickets
+As before, there are different types of tickets: Single Trip Tickets (called "Einzelfahrt"), Stripe Tickets

 (called "Streifenkarte") and Day Tickets (called "Tageskarte").
 The rules how to use these